wp-plugins/pixgridder/readme.txt

 They're **invisible except through the source code**.
 So if you want to disable the plugin you don't have to worry about a lot of strange and unuseful shortcodes across your content because everything will be hidden for both the users and the search engine robots.

-However, if you want to remove any trace of the plugin from the source code of a page, you can do it by enabling the **â€œno traceâ€** option: you'll get rid of all the HTML comments, but you'll keep unaltered your content.
+However, if you want to remove any trace of the plugin from the source code of a page, you can do it by enabling the **"no trace"** option: you'll get rid of all the HTML comments, but you'll keep unaltered your content.

 = Page builder visual description =
 Take a look to the [2nd screenshot](http://s.wordpress.org/plugins/pixgridder/screenshot-2.jpg)